-- a) (i) Within 45 (forty-five) calendar days after an examiner has received a coursework master's degree mini-dissertation or article, the head of department of the Postgraduate Office in Student Academic Services must be provided with an assessment report, subsequent to which the dean confirms the final results. - (ii) Assessment reports of a mini-thesis or interrelated, publishable manuscripts/ published articles must be sent to the academic head of department within 45 (forty-five) days after the said reports have been received, subsequent to which the dean confirms the final result. - (iii) Within 45 (forty-five) days after an examiner has received a master's degree research dissertation, thesis or interrelated, publishable manuscripts/published articles, the registrar must be provided with an assessment report. - (iv) Within 60 (sixty) days after an examiner has received the higher doctorate scientific publications, the registrar must be provided with an assessment report. - (v) The registrar must, when forwarding the assessment reports to the dean, confirm that all rules and due dates have been adhered to. - (b) The supervisor and/or co-supervisor(s) may not peruse the examiners' assessment reports until all the reports have been received. - c) (i) The evaluation of all the assessment reports is done by the dean on the recommendation of the academic head of department; the dean can use her/his discretion in difficult cases.
+- (i) Within forty-five (45) calendar days after an examiner has received a coursework Master's Degree mini-dissertation or article, the head of department of the Postgraduate Office in Student Academic Services must be provided with an assessment report, subsequent to which the dean confirms the final results. - (ii) Assessment reports of a mini-thesis or interrelated, publishable manuscripts/ published articles must be sent to the academic head of department within forty-five (45) days after the said reports have been received, subsequent to which the dean confirms the final result. - (iii) Within forty-five (45) days after an examiner has received a Master's Degree research dissertation, thesis or interrelated, publishable manuscripts/published articles, the Registrar must be provided with an assessment report. - (iv) Within sixty (60) days after an examiner has received the Higher Doctorate\scientific publications, the Registrar must be provided with an assessment report. - (v) The Registrar must, when forwarding the assessment reports to the dean, confirm that all rules and due dates have been adhered to. - (b) The supervisor and/or co-supervisor(s) may not peruse the examiners' assessment reports before all the reports have been received. - (i) The evaluation of all the assessment reports is done by the dean on the recommendation of the academic head of department, and the dean can use her/his discretion in difficult cases.
 Only when applicable, a faculty evaluation committee meeting can be convened under the chairmanship of the dean.
-The registrar must be notified of the final decision by the dean and/or the faculty evaluation committee (as applicable).
-A report in this regard must be submitted to the Higher Degrees Committee. - (ii) The evaluation of all higher doctorate assessment reports is done by the registrar in consultation with the designated chief operating officer (COO) and (where necessary) the dean, with notification to the registrar, and with the submission of a report to the ECS. - d) If an examiner has already examined a mini-dissertation, research dissertation, mini-thesis, thesis, or interrelated publishable manuscripts/published articles and awarded a pass mark, the mini-dissertation, research dissertation, mini-thesis, thesis, or interrelated publishable manuscripts/published articles will not be resubmitted to the examiner who has awarded a pass mark. - e) If modifications are required or corrections have to be made by the student, the supervisor and the academic head of department must provide confirmation in writing to the dean that all of the requirements as specified by the examiners have been met, subsequent to which the dean must notify the registrar of the final result.
+The Registrar must be notified of the final decision by the dean and/or the faculty evaluation committee (as applicable).
+A report in this regard must be submitted to the Higher Degrees Committee.

-- (f) After the modifications/corrections have been made and subsequent to the dean informing the registrar of the final result, the student and the internal and external examiners are notified of the result. - (g) Assessment reports must, at the student's request, be made available to her/him without the marks and without in any way identifying the examiners.
+- (ii) The evaluation of all Higher Doctorate assessment reports is done by the Registrar in consultation with the designated Deputy Vice-Chancellor and (where necessary) the dean, with notification to the Registrar, and with the submission of a report to the ECS. - (d) If an examiner has already examined a mini-dissertation, research dissertation, mini-thesis, thesis or interrelated publishable manuscripts/published articles and awarded a pass mark, the mini-dissertation, research dissertation, mini-thesis, thesis or interrelated publishable manuscripts/published articles will not be resubmitted to the examiner who has awarded a pass mark. - (e) If modifications are required or corrections have to be made by the student, the supervisor and the academic head of department must, in writing, provide confirmation to the dean that all of the requirements as specified by the examiners have been met, subsequent to which the dean has to notify the Registrar of the final result. - (f) After the modifications/corrections have been made and subsequent to the dean having informed the Registrar of the final result, the student and the internal and external examiners are notified of the result. - (g) Assessment reports must, at the student's request, be made available to her/him without the marks and without in any way identifying the examiners.